Should You Refinance Student Loans with a Mortgage?

 Borrowers Could Lose Their Homes

-If you have a stable career and a secure income, paying off or refinancing student loans with a mortgage could help you reduce your monthly payments and get a lower interest rate.
+Paying off or refinancing student loans with a mortgage may help you reduce your monthly payments and/or get a lower interest rate.
 Carefully compare your options to make the best decision for your situation.